mtumilowicz/java11-vavr093-validation-workshop/README.md

 * two implementations:
     * `final class Valid<E, T> implements Validation<E, T>` - contains valid data
     * `final class Invalid<E, T> implements Validation<E, T>` - is an error representation
-* The order of arguments passed to the function corresponds to the order of validation results
-* If at least one of validation results points to invalid data, then ap(fn) methods returns Invalid instance, containing a list of all errors that occurred

 # conclusions in a nutshell
 * creating